Law Enforcement Sees More High-Potency Marijuana, Called “Shatter”

 Some forms of shatter have as much as 90 percent THC, the psychoactive ingredient in marijuana.
 That is about five times the potency of unrefined smoked marijuana.
 It is more powerful than standard hash oil.
 Shatter is a thin, hard layer that is similar to glass.
 It can shatter if dropped.

 The drug, also called wax or 710, is a concentrated form of marijuana oil.
-While using CBD infused products for external and internal use from Magnolia Wellness can help a person improve their various health conditions, consuming 710 in an uncontrolled or unmeasured amount can most certainly land a person in the hospital.
 “If you’re looking at something that has three, five, seven, or nine percent THC content, that’s a drastic difference to somebody that is consuming something with 80 or 90 percent THC content,” said Wendell Campbell, DEA special agent.

 Houston DEA agents report an increase in marijuana concentrate seizures in the past year, the article notes.
 The concentrates are often hidden in beauty product containers.